gulkily/arkos/frontend/README.md

 ## Appearance

-All CSS styles should live in `static/styles.css` for the time being.
+All CSS styles should live in `static/styles.css`.
 Do NOT use `import '[something].css` in any `<script>` tag because Svelte/Vite will automatically convert this into an injected `<style>` tag, and this is bad.
 Alternatively, you can add a `<link>` tag within the `<svelte:head>` directive.

 If you plan on making major changes to the UI, please dogfood the new version yourself.
 If possible, let the other ARK 2.0 team members try it.
 Keep in mind that a great UI can often be just one CSS rule or one stray HTML tag away from an abysmal one.

 ## Automated testing

 All test code should go in the `test` folder.
 Do NOT put any test code in the `src` folder.
-This makes it easier to review test code at a glance.
+This makes it easy to review test code at a glance.

-Every `.svelte` and `.ts` file in the `src` folder needs to be tested, with the obvious exception of `app.d.ts`.
+As a general rule of thumb, every `.svelte` and `.ts` file in the `src` folder needs to be tested.
+However, this excludes `app.d.ts`, TypeScript type declarations, and static Svelte components or routes whose content will never change.

-As a general rule of thumb, to test a Svelte component, write one test per HTML tag.
+To test a dynamic Svelte component, write one test per HTML tag.
 If the content or children of a certain tag can vary depending on certain variables (such as props, state, and/or network requests), write multiple tests for that tag using input space partitioning.
-Tags that are purely for layout purposes and will never change don’t need to be tested if you don’t want to.
+Tags that are purely for layout purposes and will never change don’t need to be tested.
 See the `test` folder for some examples.

 Plain `.ts` files should be tested using input space partitioning for each function/class/etc.